FelipeRibeiro16/Chat-Bot-Whatsapp/README.md

 - The whatsapp.py present in the folder bot_modules file contains the modules that is responsible for automating WhatsApp.
 - The whatsapp_chat_processor.py in the folder bot_modules file contains the modules that is responsible for processing the messages of the chat.
 - The chatgpt.py in the folder bot_modules file contains the modules that is responsible for using the ChatGPT to respond and summarize the messages.
+- The chat_handle.py in the folder bot_modules file contains the modules that is responsible for handling the chat inputs, and find the best answer to the input.
-- The folder data contains the files that are used to store data, such as chrome cookies and the bot's download folder.
+- The folder data contains the files that are used to store data, such as chrome cookies, the bot's download folder, the bot's config files and the bot's messages dump.
 - And the .wdm folder contains the chromedriver that is used to automate the browser.

 ## Modules